Learn WIP with Joy – File Protection Deep Dive – Part 3

 • gain access to the user’s private key, the public key of which was used to protect the FEK (identified by the EFS cert hash in the DDF entry).

-The private key is protected by the DPAPI master key which in turn is again protected by the user’s login credentials.
-A password change initiated from within the same user account session causes rekey/update of the DPAPI master key with the new user password, resulting rekeying of all the protected private keys which were protected by the previous version.
-Trying to reset the login credentials of the user account from outside the user account with special tools or from a recovery environment will render it impossible to decrypt the DPAPI master key thereby securing the private key.
-As such, unless the original user account is compromised, the EFS encrypted files can’t be misused.
+The private key is protected by the DPAPI master key, which is again protected by the user’s login credentials.
+A password change initiated from within the same user account session causes a rekey/update of the DPAPI master key with the new user password, rekeying all the private keys protected by the previous version.
+Trying to reset the login credentials of the user account from outside the user account with special tools or from a recovery environment will render it impossible to decrypt the DPAPI master key, thereby securing the private key.
+The EFS encrypted files can’t be misused unless the original user account is compromised.

-• gain access to the DRA cert (private key) if the file has a DRF entry in the $EFS attribute, which is again quite impossible to gain access to.
+• You can only gain access to the DRA cert (private key) if the file has a DRF entry in the $EFS attribute, which is, again, quite impossible.

 However, once a user is logged on successfully, access to his own EFS encrypted data requires no additional authentication.
 Decryption happens transparently.
 Thus, any compromise of the user’s password automatically leads to access to that data.

-Windows 10 version 1709 onwards, the WIP encryption key information gets automatically backed up to Azure against the Azure AD identity account(UPN).
+Windows 10 version 1709 onwards, the WIP encryption key information automatically backs up to Azure against the Azure AD identity account(UPN).

 • requested from a CA (to support key archival), or